CrazzyChris/OfficeBettingRuby/README.md

 # Office Betting App

-This project is about creating back-end functionality skeleton for future **_Office Betting Website_** alowing coworkers to compete against each other in betting the most popular sporting events.
+->This project is about creating back-end functionality skeleton for future<- ->**_Office Betting Website_**<-
+->allowing coworkers to compete against each other in picking scores of the most popular sporting events.<-

 ###For now functionality is limited to:
 * Game creation, handling its attributes and some basic methods around them